Fleur Hassan-Nahoum: Views

-Hassan-Nahoum came under fire for attending an event organised by the far-left Emek Shaveh group, and sponsored by the New Israel Fund and the European Union.
-Families of victims of terrorism protested her attendance claiming that she was giving legitimacy to a group that encourages terrorism.

-During conflicts in Jerusalem between Jews and Arabs, she has noted that there has been ".. an escalation that has brought Jewish and Arab extremists to riots.”

-She called a Jewish organization in Jerusalem, “a bunch of extremists” who were making it difficult for police to quell the rioting and insisted that rioters on both sides are treated equally by the Israeli police.
-She urged community leaders on both sides to appeal to young people to stay home."
+Hassan-Nahoum's platform is pluralistic.
+She is known for supporting women's rights in Israel and encouraging increasing political participation by women, including ultra-Orthodox Haredi women.
+She has also advocated for issues affecting minority communities including Haredi Jews, Ethiopian Israelis, Arabs, and immigrants, and encouraged greater participation in the workforce by minority groups such as Arab women and Haredi men.

-In 2021, speaking on the controversy over attempted Israeli evictions of Palestinian families in Sheikh Jarrah, Hassan-Nahoum defended Israeli government policies which allow Jews to reclaim property allegedly abandoned following Israel's War of Independence: "This is a Jewish country.
-There’s only one.
-And of course there are laws that some people may consider as favoring Jews — it’s a Jewish state.
+During a 2021 conflict between members of the far-right Lehava organization and Palestinians in East Jerusalem, she denounced extremism and urged leaders of Jewish and Arab communities to prevent further violence.
+Speaking on the controversy over attempted Israeli evictions of Palestinian families in Sheikh Jarrah, Hassan-Nahoum defended Israeli government policies which allow Jews to reclaim property allegedly abandoned following Israel's War of Independence: "This is a Jewish country.
+There's only one.
+And of course there are laws that some people may consider as favoring Jews — it's a Jewish state.
 It is here to protect the Jewish people."

-During the 2023 Israel-Hamas war, she said that "woke" left-wing activists had formed a "toxic alliance" with Hamas to fuel antisemitism in the UK.
+During the Gaza war, she claimed that Hamas had influenced antisemitism among left wing activists in the United Kingdom.

+In 2023, she defended Christian worshippers in the Old City of Jerusalem following a clash between Jews and Evangelical Christians visiting the Western Wall.

 While speaking on LBC in December 2023 she made the erroneous claims that "There are no churches in Gaza" and also that there were no Christians there, whilst speaking on Pope Francis' condemnation of the killing of Nahida and Samar Anton at the Holy Family Church in Gaza City.

-In July 2025, during an interview with Krishnan Guru-Murthy Channel 4 News, Hassan‑Nahoum said: "So‑called Gaza doctors have been hiding terrorists in tunnels," stating that "it would be proven soon enough that so-called doctors have been involved in terrorist activities".
+In July 2025, during an interview with Krishnan Guru-Murthy on Channel 4 News, Hassan‑Nahoum said: "So‑called Gaza doctors have been hiding terrorists in tunnels," stating that "it would be proven soon enough that so-called doctors have been involved in terrorist activities".

+Personal life

+In 1998, she married Adam Nahoum and they moved to Israel in 2001.
+They have four children together, all of whom were born in Israel.
+She describes herself as a religious Jew and a Zionist.